Does Homeowners Insurance Cover Structural Damage?

 Structural vs. Cosmetic Damage in Home Insurance

-Below are a few examples of what counts as structural vs. cosmetic damage in home insurance, but keep in mind that what your insurer accepts varies based on your policy terms.
+Here are examples of what counts as structural vs. cosmetic damage in home insurance, but what your insurer accepts varies based on your policy terms.

 Structural Damage